Charles and Mary Bratenahl

-Charles George Bratenahl, the namesake for the Village of Bratenahl, was born on December 9, 1817, in Wolfenbuttel, Germany and emigrated to the United States in June 1846, He was followed in May 1949 by his younger brother Louis.
+Charles George Bratenahl, the namesake for the Village of Bratenahl, was born on December 9, 1817, in Wolfenbuttel, Germany, and emigrated to the United States in June 1846.
+His younger brother, Louis, followed in May 1949.
 On March 29, 1850, the brothers established a large wholesale trade in hides and leather on Superior Street near West 9th Street in Cleveland.

 Charles became a naturalized United States citizen on January 14, 1853.
-The following month, on February 17, 1853, he purchased 19.5 acres of lakefront property in East Cleveland Township from Catherine Walbridge that subsequently became the Bratenahl homestead.
+On February 17, 1853, he purchased 19.5 acres of lakefront property in East Cleveland Township from Catherine Walbridge that subsequently became the Bratenahl homestead.

 Charles built a home on the lake in East Cleveland Township from a design supplied by Cleveland architect Joseph Blackburn.

 Charles was quite well known for his gardens and flowers.
 He exhibited and won several prizes at the state fair held near the Glenville Race Track.
-Because of the Bratenahl’s love and knowledge of horticulture, their property was planted in a most unusual manner with many rare trees and shrubs as well as fine specimens of native plant material.
-The property was said to have borne a greater resemblance to a park than a truck farm.
+Because of Bratenahl’s love and knowledge of horticulture, he planted their property most unusually with many rare trees and shrubs and fine specimens of native plant material.
+The property was said to have borne a more considerable resemblance to a park than a truck farm.

 Mary had to sell the properties to pay off the mortgages.
-The 15.52-acre Bratenahl homestead was sold to Able Fairbanks in 1870.
-The property west of Bratenahl Lane was sold to William J. Gordon in 1871.
+Abel Fairbanks acquired the 15.52-acre Bratenahl homestead in 1870.
+William J. Gordon acquired the property west of Bratenahl Lane (Gordon Park) in 1871.
 Dr. James Salisbury purchased 8.3 acres.
 Mary maintained seven lots on Louis Avenue (Lake Shore Boulevard).
-It was generally thought that Louis Avenue was named after Charles’ brother, who died from cholera a month before Charles’ death.
+Louis Avenue was thought to be named after Charles’ brother, who died from cholera a month before Charles.